abois1/Portfolio/README.md

 ### How will I continue learning about Computer Science?

-  Computer Science plays a big role in
+  Computer Science plays a big role in in many people's lives, whether they know it or not.
+I surrounds us in our daily lives, so it's important to stay knowledgeable about the subject.

 ### Summary of working with Khan Academy.